samsung-cnct/k2/CONTRIBUTING.md

 ### Documentation

-For changes of a trivial nature to comments and documentation, it is not always necessary to create a new issue in github.
+For changes of a trivial nature to comments and documentation, it is not always necessary to create a new issue in GitHub.
 In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.